College Basketball on NBC Sports: After losing the Division I basketball tournament rights (1982–1989)

 After NBC lost the tournament rights to CBS (which started a separate regular season package) beginning in 1982, they continued with TVS through 1983, wrapping up with the ACC Tournament Final (which NBC had traditionally wrapped up their coverage with, by this point).

-After TVS went back to broadcasting separate, regional games beginning in 1983–84 (in the 1986–87 season for instance, NBC carried several Pac-10 telecasts on a regional basis), NBC was left to pick up the games that CBS did not want (save for the ACC Final) for the rest of the 1980s.
+After TVS went back to broadcasting separate, regional games beginning in 1983–84, NBC was left to pick up the games that CBS did not want (save for the ACC Final) for the rest of the 1980s.

 During this period, NBC's promotional slogan for its game broadcasts was "College basketball, it's the stuff Saturdays are made of!"
 Another slogan that NBC used in game promotions was "Sunday come on home to college basketball on NBC!"

 On January 27, 1985, Jim Valvano (who was still the NC State coach) called a game between Indiana and Illinois alongside Bob Costas for NBC after coaching a game the previous day.

-On January 25, 1986, NBC had planned regional coverage of LSU @ Auburn in the 1 p.m.
-(Eastern) time slot (with Jack Givens as analyst).
-However, that game was postponed due to a chicken pox epidemic on the LSU campus, so NBC went national with the Louisville @ Kansas game (called by Jay Randolph and Bucky Waters).
-NBC used Pete Maravich on a few late season games such as DePaul @ UCLA on March 1 alongside Don Criqui.

-Dick Enberg did not call a college basketball game for the 1989–90 season until February 24 (Georgia Tech @ Notre Dame).